Simplifying Life Insurance in India

 Factors that Affect the Immediate Annuities in Life Insurance Plans

 The payout you receive from an immediate annuity plan depends on several important factors.
-Understanding these helps you make better decisions before investing.
+These factors directly determine how much income you will receive and should be evaluated before selecting a plan.

 - Age of the Annuitant: The older you are at the time of purchase, the higher the payout tends to be.
 This is because the insurer expects to make payments for a shorter duration compared to younger buyers.